parttimenerd/temci/README.rst

 Installation
 ------------

-The simplest way is to use the `Nix package manager <https://nixos.org/nix/>`_, after install nix, run:
+The simplest way is to use the `Nix package manager <https://nixos.org/nix/>`_, after installing nix, run:

 .. code:: sh